reframejs/reframe/readme.md

 Reframe is about giving you the best of both worlds:
 The glue code is already written for you but you have the possiblity to change that glue code.

-To achieve that Reframe applies following principles:
+To achieve that, Reframe applies following principles:
  - Isolate a maximum of code in do-one-thing-do-it-well libraries.
  - Minimize the amount of glue code.
  - Make the glue code (progressively) ejectabe.